Skip to Content

 Los Angeles

-For core operating support to engage in advocacy statewide and nationally to address the threats to the reproductive health safety net.
+For core operating support to engage in policy advocacy and community outreach and to operate the reproductive healthline for people seeking abortion services in California

 Our Equity in Access portfolio champions health care coverage and access for all and defends the rights of immigrants to enjoy access to health services, coverage and other benefits.
 Watch the above video to learn more.